Dr Peter Baker

 Overview

-For twelve years until the end of 2020, Peter was a Senior Lecturer in Biostatistics at the School of Public Health and a senior statistical collaborator, advisor and consultant to several research projects in the Faculty of Medicine, School of Public Health.
+From 2021-2023, Peter was an Honorary Senior Lecturer at the School of Public Health, University of Queensland.
+For twelve years until the end of 2020, he was a Senior Lecturer in Biostatistics at the School of Public Health and a senior statistical collaborator, advisor and consultant to several research projects in the Faculty of Medicine, School of Public Health.

 Peter's current research interests: